 The College holds membership in the American Council on Education, and the Association of American Colleges and Universities.
 It is accredited by the Commission on Collegiate Nursing Education.
 The programs in education are registered for approval with the Teacher Education Accreditation Council (TEAC).
 The physical therapy program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The programs in social work are accredited by the Council on Social Work Education.
 The programs in music are accredited by the National Association of Schools of Music.
 The College is approved by the New York State Education Department for the training of veterans and other eligible persons.

 Nazareth College awards the undergraduate degrees of Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, and Bachelor of Music.
 Initial New York State teacher certification may be earned with many of these degrees.
 See the catalog section of the School of Education for further information.

 In programs for the Bachelor of Science and Bachelor of Music degrees, the major field is typically chosen in the freshman year.
 In programs for the Bachelor of Arts degree, the major is selected by the end of the sophomore year.

 Developing an understanding of the vibrant and diverse cultures that drive today's global market is key to a Nazareth experience.
-That's why we offer overseas programs in 30 countries, on six different continents, with more than 80 institutions.
+That's why we offer overseas programs in more than 20 countries, with more than 40 university partners.

 Ranked among the country's most prestigious colleges and universities for its number of Fulbright scholars.
 In 2012, Nazareth students received six Fulbright awards—a record number in one year for the College.
 As a result, the Chronicle of Higher Education placed Nazareth in the number one spot (in the Master's Institutions category) of its Top Producers of U.S. Fulbright Students, 2012-13 list.